Mickey's Toontown: Disneyland

 Mickey's Toontown opened in Disneyland on January 24, 1993.
 The area is inspired by Who Framed Roger Rabbit (1988) and resembles a set from a Max Fleischer cartoon.
 The buildings are stylized and colorful.
 There are several attractions involving classic cartoon characters, such as the houses of Mickey and Minnie Mouse, and a small children's coaster.
 There are a few interactive gags.
 The houses themselves appeal primarily as play areas for small children.
 From 1993 through 2022, one of the windows in the land had a reference to Laugh-O-Gram Studios, the studio that Disney created before Disney Studios.

 An early entry event called Toontown Morning Madness was held here for guests booking travel with the American Automobile Association or book a vacation package with the Walt Disney Travel Company.
 However, Morning Madness has been discontinued as of 2013 as Extra Magic Hour and Magic Morning are now offered.
 On nights that fireworks are scheduled, the land will close early for the day due to its proximity to the launch area for the fireworks.
 Mickey's Toontown Depot stays open from park opening to park closing as it also serves as a stop for Fantasyland with the station being next to the Fantasyland Theatre.
 On non-fireworks days, the land closes with the park.

 In April 2019, Disney announced that Mickey & Minnie's Runaway Railway (which opened at Disney's Hollywood Studios in 2020), would open at Mickey's Toontown in Disneyland in 2023.
 The ride is housed in a building within Toontown called the El CapiTOON Theater, a pun of the El Capitan Theatre in Hollywood which in turn is owned by Disney.
-The attraction, which replaced the Gag Factory store, is the first new attraction added in Toontown since Roger Rabbit's Car Toon Spin opened in 1994.
+The attraction, which replaced the Toontown Five and Dime/Gag Factory store, is the first new attraction added in Toontown since Roger Rabbit's Car Toon Spin opened in 1994.

 Disneyland Resort was temporarily closed from 2020 to 2021 due to the COVID-19 pandemic, during which time construction commenced on Mickey & Minnie's Runaway Railway.
 In November 2021, Disney announced that Mickey's Toontown in Disneyland would receive a makeover and would be closed for a year.
 The new features include play experiences for children and families.
 With the addition of Mickey & Minnie's Runaway Railway, a new children's play area was added called CenTOONial Park and features a fountain.
-In February 2022, Disney Parks provided additional details on the renovations, stating that Gadget's Go Coaster, Goofy's Playhouse and Donald's Boat would be "reimagined".
+In February 2022, it was announced that Gadget's Go Coaster, Goofy's Playhouse and Donald's Boat would be "reimagined".
 Mickey's Toontown was temporarily closed on March 9, 2022.
 Mickey & Minnie's Runaway Railway opened on January 27, 2023.
 The rest of Mickey's Toontown was originally scheduled to open on March 8, 2023, but was later delayed to March 19, 2023.
 The newly renovated Mickey's Toontown has been designed specifically to accommodate special needs children.